Northaw Great Wood

 The wood was once an enormous area of common land stretching across most of the parish of Northaw.
 It would have been used to graze livestock, gather wood fuel and feed pigs.
 Its importance to biodiversity, therefore, lies in its history as wood pasture common - not as woodland.

-In the 1950s and 60s it had populations of open woodland habitat birds, such as nightingale, tree pipit, wood warbler and redstart.
-Canopy closure has led to a complete disappearance of these species.
-However, many visitors still come to enjoy the trails, the spectacular autumn colour and the chance of seeing a wide range of woodland wild life, including fungi and butterflies.
+Many visitors come to enjoy the trails, the spectacular autumn colour, and the chance of seeing a wide range of woodland wildlife, including fungi and butterflies.